jeremytammik/the_building_coder_blog/a/2062_gpt_prompt.md

 ####<a name="3"></a> DirectContext3D Video

-Luiz Henrique [@ricaun](https://ricaun.com/) Cassettari published the results of his experiments runnning a video inside a Revit 3D environment using `DirectContext3D`.
+Luiz Henrique [@ricaun](https://ricaun.com/) Cassettari published the results of his experiments running a video inside a Revit 3D environment using `DirectContext3D`.
 Check out the result in the four-minute video [Playing 'Bad Apple' using Revit API DirectContext3D](https://youtu.be/BlymuRzS_Hk).
 Thank you, ricaun, for the cool project.